speechbrain/speechbrain/speechbrain/YAML.md

 This yaml passes the `summarize_average()` function as a parameter to the `train_logger`, which it uses to summarize an epoch's list of losses.

-Another main extension is a nicer alias interface, that supports things like string interpolation.
-To do this, we've added a tag written `!ref` that looks for things in angle brackets inside the yaml itself.
+Another extension is a nicer alias system that supports things like string interpolation.
+We've added a tag written `!ref` that takes keys in angle brackets, and searches for them inside the yaml file itself.
 As an example:

 ```yaml
 seed: 1234
 output_folder: !ref results/blstm/<seed>
 ```

-This allows us to change the `seed` and have the output folder automatically change its location accordingly.
+This allows us to change the value of `seed` and automatically change the output folder location accordingly.
 This tag also supports basic arithmetic:

 ```yaml
 block_index: 1